rbracken/autolight/README.md

 see where it can be improved, please suggest an improvement.
 Known ToDo's include:
 - Incorporate / investigate also using I.R. sensor data for more reliable brightness tracking
-- Find a better way to poll (reduce CPU load)
 - Add a makefile or proper install script.
-- Transition to another lang for better maintainability -- maybe Python/C/C++
+- Transition (currently in progress) to C lang for performance and maintainability
 - Add LUTs to map ambient brightness directly to screen brightness
-- Add 'Mac Compat' mode -- Emulate behviour of Mac brightness daemon
+- Investigate D-Bus / HAL support